larray-project/larray/doc/source/tutorial/getting_started.rst

 ----------------------------

 Arrays may be grouped in :ref:`Session <api-session>` objects.
-A session is an ordered dict-like container of LArray objects with special I/O methods.
+A session is an ordered dict-like container of Array objects with special I/O methods.
 To create a session, you need to pass a list of pairs (array_name, array):

 .. ipython:: python